cypherpunk-academy/2064/en/040_2064_Fortunato.md

 Lasse: "Maybe."

-Frederick: "You're hackers.
+Fredrik: "You're hackers.
 I'm always very well informed.
 It must be me.
 That's my job."

 Sigur: "What are you doing?"

-Frederick: "I deal with drugs.
+Fredrik: "I deal with drugs.
 But no street vending, no soft drugs.
 Just wholesale, just real stuff, only on the Internet.
 Do you need a ship with cocaine?
 500 kilos?
 Colombia, wonderful stuff.